-12 Field Experience refers to experiential learning in either an internship or apprenticeship.
+5 Field Experience refers to experiential learning in either an internship or apprenticeship.
+Students will document their experiences by describing their understanding in a portfolio.

-13 7The student portfolio is a collection of experiential learning and competencies based on the student's field experiences.
-Students will engage with professionals or scholars in the field while developing their own portfolio or ePortfolio of original work that documents their technical, critical and creative skills representative of their honors focus; students' work must be reviewed and evaluated by scholars or professionals within the field/area of study in which the students' work is focused, and the scholars or professionals must be external to the district staff; students will give a presentation to showcase the work and provide an analysis of it to the school and local community.
+6 The student portfolio is a collection of experiential learning and competencies based on the student's field experiences.
+Students will engage with professionals or scholars in the field while developing their own portfolio or portfolio of original work that documents their technical, critical and creative skills representative of their honors focus; students' work must be reviewed and evaluated by scholars or professionals within the field/area of study in which the students' work is focused, and the scholars or professionals must be external to the district staff; students will give a presentation to showcase the work and provide an analysis of it to the school and local community.
 If the student does not complete a field experience, the portfolio can be based on a collection of work related to the student's honors diploma area of focus.